Headstrong Amplifiers boutique handwired Fender style tube amps

 For reference, The Royal Reverb, the Headstrong Deluxe Reverb replica comes in at about 425-435 VDC (Volts DC) @120 volts (AC from the wall).
 By contrast the Princeton Reverb came in at 400-415 VDC…The Lil King is usually 400-410 VDC range.

 Pre-amp gain stage (V1 and V2) voltages are a bit higher in the Deluxe Reverb amps.
 170-180 VDC on the plates of the 12AX7 tubes (vs. the Princeton reverb pre-amp plates at 150-160vdc).
-I think this is may be an under discussed topic…The higher the plate voltage on those pre-amp tubes, the cleaner and brighter the sound.
+I think this may be an under discussed topic…The higher the plate voltage on those pre-amp tubes, the cleaner and brighter the sound.
 The lower voltages, like in a Tweed amp, you get a darker tone…less spike in the notes.
 Finding a balance between the two is what I try and do when someone wants to tweak the amp a little to their liking.
 Rather than make these big changes to the circuit, sometimes a small resistor change will get you what you need without drastically changing the tonal character of the amp that you loved.
 Thus avoiding a case of diminishing returns.

 So in closing, the main differences electronically between these two amps is why you may have noticed a big difference in these two amps.
 Some people may feel, the Princeton Reverb is just a lower watt Deluxe Reverb and that is just not the case.
 The Princeton will always be darker, softer on the bottom end, less spiky on the top end as well as much easier to carry around to the gig!